 Nelsen, Olin E. Department of Biology, University of Pennsylvania, Philadelphia, Pennsylvania.

 A tubuloalveolar or acinous skin gland, also known as the tear gland.
-The lacrimal glands develop from the skin epithelium which folds inward over the developing eye.
-Two types occur among the vertebrates, the lacrimal proper and the Harderian.
-These eye glands are first found in the amphibians, associated with the inside of the lower eyelid.
-In urodele amphibians the eye gland extends along the inner aspect of the lower eyelid.
-In Salamandra it becomes divisible into an anterior Harderian gland associated with lower eyelid structures and a posterior lacrimal gland below the upper eyelid.
-In frogs and toads only the Harderian gland is present and is associated with the nictitating membrane or third eyelid which develops in relation to the lower lid.
+The lacrimal glands, or tear glands, are paired structures and are found within the orbit above the lateral end of each eye in most vertebrates (see illustration).
+These glands develop from the skin epithelium, which folds inward over the developing eye.
+Two types of lacrimal glands occur among vertebrates: the lacrimal gland proper and the Harderian gland.
+These eye glands are first found in amphibians, associated with the inside of the lower eyelid.
+In urodele amphibians, the eye gland extends along the inner aspect of the lower eyelid.
+In fire salamanders (Salamandra), it becomes divisible into an anterior Harderian gland associated with lower eyelid structures and a posterior lacrimal gland below the upper eyelid.
+In frogs and toads, only the Harderian gland is present and is associated with the nictitating membrane or third eyelid, which develops in relation to the lower lid.
+See also: Epithelium; Eye (vertebrate); Eye disorders; Gland; Vertebrata

 The content above is only an excerpt.